MikeDev101/cloudlink/golang/README.md

 ## 💡 Features 💡

 ### 🪶 Even faster and more lightweight
 CloudLink Golang can run on (abysmally) minimal resources.
-At least 10MB of RAM and a potato capable CPU can run a CloudLink Golang!
+At least 10MB of RAM and a potato CPU can run a CloudLink Golang server!

 ### 📦 Minimal dependencies
 Use `go mod tidy`.